natritmeyer/site_prism/README.md

 `sections` method ("#results li") is used to find a number of capybara elements.
 Each capybara element found using the css selector is used to create a new instance of the `SearchResultSection` and becomes its root element.
+So if the css selector finds 3 `li` elements, calling `search_results` will return an array containing 3 instances of `SearchResultSection`, each with one of the `li` elements as it's root element.

 #### Testing for existence of Sections